bloominstituteoftechnology/React-Components-Insta-Clone/README.md

 ## Submission Format

 - [ ] Submit a Pull-Request to merge `<firstName-lastName>` Branch into `main` (student's Repo). **Please don't merge your own pull request**

-I added this to save my work :)